littlehorse-enterprises/lh-quickstart-java/README.md

     "results": []
 }
 ```

+**You should also be able to see the dashboard** at `https://localhost:8080`.
+It should be empty, but we will put some data in there soon!

 If you _can't_ get the above to work, please let us know at `info@littlehorse.io`.
 We will create a community slack for support soon.